 Axios’ rise in popularity among developers has resulted in a rich selection of third-party libraries that extend its functionality.
 From testers to loggers, there’s a library for almost any additional feature you may need when using Axios.
 Here are some libraries that are currently available:

 There’s a good reason Axios is so popular among developers: it’s packed with useful features.
-In this post, we’ve taken a look at several key features of Axios and learned how to use them in practice.
+In this post, we took a look at several key features of Axios and learned how to use them in practice.
 But there are still many aspects of Axios that we haven’t discussed.
 Be sure to check out the Axios GitHub page to learn more.

-Do you have some tips on using Axios?
+Do you have any tips on using Axios?
 Let us know in the comments!

 Would you be interested in joining LogRocket's developer community?